-The LLC entity maintains product liability insurance coverage for our clinical trials with a \$10.0 million annual aggregate coverage limit.
-We intend to obtain similar product liability insurance coverage as an independent company.
+We maintain product liability insurance coverage for our clinical trials with a \$10.0 million annual aggregate coverage limit.
 Our insurance coverage may be insufficient to reimburse us for any expenses or losses we may suffer.
 Moreover, in the future, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses, including if insurance coverage becomes increasingly expensive.
 If and when we obtain marketing approval for setmelanotide, we intend to expand our insurance coverage to include the sale of commercial products.
 However, we may not be able to obtain this product liability insurance on commercially reasonable terms.
 Large judgments have been awarded in class action lawsuits based on drugs that had unanticipated side effects.
 The cost of any product liability litigation or other proceedings, even if resolved in our favor, could be substantial, particularly in light of the size of our business and financial resources.
 A product liability claim or series of claims brought against us could cause our stock price to decline and, if we are unsuccessful in defending such a claim or claims and the resulting judgments exceed our insurance coverage, our financial condition, business and prospects could be materially adversely affected.